clairemerot/physalia_adaptation_course/04_day4/01_haploblocks/readme.md

 Now you can have a look at correlation between local PC1s and the global PC2...

 ####  Using the MDS
 Here that was easy, because we knew there was something weird on PC1 and PC2.
-But please keep in mind that, even if on the global PCA, no region is driving a specific clustering, there may still be, on some chromosome, or some regions, similar clustering of individuals that reveal population structure, chromosomal rearragements, sex, non recombining haploblocks, etc. Exploring the MDS is a way to detect such heterogeneity in the genome.
+But please keep in mind that, even if on the global PCA no region is driving a specific clustering, there may still be, on some chromosome, or some regions, similar clustering of individuals due to population structure, chromosomal rearragements, sex, non-recombining haploblocks, etc. Exploring the MDS is a way to detect such heterogeneity in the genome.

-Let's load the mds and plot the first axes
+Let's load the MDS and plot the first axes
 ```
 mds_matrix<-read.table("00_localPCA/mds_matrix.txt", header=TRUE)
 head(mds_matrix)